 Men Seek Beauty, Women Status

-Matt Ridley says that experiments repeated all over the world show that women place more value in status and resources while men give more importance to beauty.
+Matt Ridley says that experiments repeated all over the world show that women place more value on status and resources while men give more importance to beauty.

-The interesting thing is that the higher-earning women value the earning capacity of their husbands more, not less than low earning women.
+The interesting thing is that higher-earning women value the earning capacity of their husbands more, not less than low-earning women.
 Seems to be a case that high-quality women want even higher quality-man (also see: a practical guide on female hypergamy).

-Women also look and love qualities that are indicators or likely to lead to status and resources.
+Women also look for and love qualities that are indicators or likely to lead to status and resources.

 They universally love, for example, dominance and appreciate status symbols such as expensive cars and clothes.